willstepp/writings/the-dogs-of-santiago/dos.md

 Soon a cab pulled up quickly to the curb, Will wasted no time and jumped in the back seat.
 He gave the driver directions to the Clinic, but the driver nodded before he finished, knowing the place.
 He put down the flag, looked over his shoulder, and pulled back into the street.
 Will sat back and glanced out the window towards the group of beggars.
 There, on the old man's lap, was a crudely drawn sign in green marker.

 "Stop," Will said, "Let me out here.
-I have to do something else first."
+I have to do something."

 The driver stopped the cab and turned around to face him with an annoyed look.